 - Your child vomits repeatedly.

-- Your baby has a bulging soft spot (fontanel) on his head.
+- Your baby has a bulging soft spot (fontanel) on his or her head.

-- Your child has sudden weakness, numbness, or problems with his balance and movement.
+- Your child has sudden weakness, numbness, or problems with his or her balance and movement.

 - Your child's bleeding does not stop or becomes heavier.

 - Your child's arm or leg looks bigger, feels warm, and is painful.

 - Your child has a fever.

 - Your child is bleeding from his or her gums, mouth, or nose.

 - Your child has blood in his or her urine or bowel movement.

 - You see new bruises or small red or purple spots on your child's skin.